Living With Type 1 Diabetes

 4 warning signs of type 1 diabetes

-Every day, eight Australians are diagnosed with type 1 diabetes (T1D) – a life-long autoimmune condition which causes the body to stop producing insulin.
+Every day, eight Australians are diagnosed with type 1 diabetes (T1D), a life-long autoimmune condition that causes the body to stop producing insulin.
+It can be diagnosed at any age, from babies through to people even in their 80s and 90s.

 It’s vital that individuals, parents and carers are aware of the early signs and symptoms of T1D to ensure treatment is started before experiencing serious health complications.

 However, the symptoms of T1D are often easy to dismiss or frequently mistaken for another health issue leading to a delay in diagnosis.
-So we’ve broken down some key early signs to be aware of.
+We’ve broken down some key early signs to be aware of.

 The 4Ts of T1D